Wednesday, December 30, 2020

 where crows interpenetrate shadows,

-both seeking shelter, both scrutinous,
+both seeking shelter, scrutinous,

-demanding proof that the blackness
+demanding proof that their feathers

 will not soon die.